IN-PERSON WORKSHOPS:

 Requirements

-• Level: Intermediate to advanced wheel skills.
+• Level: Intermediate to professional wheel skills.

 • Proficiency: Ability to comfortably center and throw 5 lbs of clay.